Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Abstract

 \section{Abstract}

-We suggest necessary conditions of soficness of multidimensional shifts formulated in terms of resource-bounded Kolmogorov complexity.
+We suggest necessary conditions for soficness of multidimensional shifts formulated in terms of resource-bounded Kolmogorov complexity.
 Using this technique we provide examples of effective and non-sofic shifts on $\mathbb{Z}^2$ with very low block complexity: the number of globally admissible patterns of size $n\times n$ grows only as a polynomial in $n$.
+We also show that more conventional proofs of non-soficness for multi-dimensional effective shifts, including the techniques of Pavlov [Proc.\,AMS, 141(3):987-996, 2013] and Kass and Madden [Proc.\,AMS, 141(11):3803-3816, 2013], can be expressed in terms of Kolmogorov complexity with unbounded computational resources.